 Tiff Plugin - a plugin that works with your browser to show content of a specific document type.
 This is used with the Universal Digital Library and possibly others.
 Get the Tiff Plugin for Windows, Linux, or Mac.

-A new reading app from Ebsco allows users to search Ebsco e-books and download those that Briggs Library has purchased directly to their tablet.
+A reading app from Ebsco called Ebsco Mobile allows users to search Ebsco e-books and download those that Briggs Library has purchased directly to their tablet or phone.
 Kindle Fire and Nook HD owners can check out this FAQ on using the Ebsco E-book App.

 IOS devices: Check the iTunes App Store